blueCosmos/timer/README.md

 To build the Docker image, do `docker build . -t timer:latest`.

-To run the Docker image, do `docker run -it -p 30000:8080 timer:latest`.
+To run the Docker container, do `docker run -it -p 30000:8080 timer:latest`.

 ## Testing